icclab/disco/README.md

     sudo python setup.py install
     ```

+5. If you want to prevent the display of the InsecurePlatformWarning within Python, you have to install the secure version of urllib3:

+    ```
+    sudo pip install urllib3[secure]
+    ```

-5. Before you can start DISCO, you need to make a couple of changes in the sm.cfg configuration file within the etc subdirectory of DISCO.
+6. Before you can start DISCO, you need to make a couple of changes in the sm.cfg configuration file within the etc subdirectory of DISCO.
 These values are:

     - manifest: the path to the file service_manifest.json which is in the sm/managers/data subfolder of DISCO but could be at any other location.
     - design_uri: Keystone's public endpoint in OpenStack. (listed as "Identity")
     - framework_directory: the path of the directory under ./sm/managers/data which is containing all the components that can be installed through DISCO.

-6. As soon as these changes are made, you can start DISCO with the command
+7. As soon as these changes are made, you can start DISCO with the command

     ```
     service_manager -c /path/to/sm.cfg